FIR (First information report under C.R.P.C, 1973)

 It is settled law that F.I.R. is not substantive evidence.
 It is not the evidence.
 It is not the evidence of the facts that it mentions.

-It is also well settled that unless a first information report can be tendered in evidence under any provision contained ii of the evidence act, such as a dying declaration u/s.32(1) as to the cause of the informant’s death, or as a part of the informant’s conduct u/s.8, it can ordinarily be used only for the purpose of corroborating, contradicting or discrediting (u/s 157, 145 and 155, evidence act) if examined, and not any other witness.
+It is also well settled that unless a first information report can be tendered in evidence under any provision contained ii of the evidence act, such as a dying declaration u/s.32(1) as to the cause of the informant’s death, or as a part of the informant’s conduct u/s.8, it can ordinarily be used only to corroborate, contradict or discrediting (u/s 157, 145 and 155, evidence act) if examined, and not any other witness.

-It cannot be relied upon when it is not tendered by the prosecution in accordance with section 157 of the Evidence Act, of 1872.
+It cannot be relied upon when it is not tendered by the prosecution under section 157 of the Evidence Act, of 1872.

 Information in cognizable offence